Friday, June 24, 2022

 Other Fun activities around Kimberley

-Below are a few other suggestions to keep the troops occupied.
+Below are a few other suggestions to keep the kids occupied.

 Swimming in the Flume, downtown Kimberley - The Mark Creek Flume is a great place to cool off on hot days in Kimberley.